QuantEcon/MatchingMarkets.py/README.md

 # MatchingMarkets
 A python toolbox for simulation of matching markets in economics.

 The toolbox can produce simulations of fairly general matching markets.
-Examples of matchings markets are organ exchanges, school/student ass, or matching the goods and individuals in a barter economy.
+Examples of matchings markets are organ exchanges, school/student assignment or matching goods and individuals in a barter economy.
 These markets can last one period, or can evolve over many time periods.
 Here is an example of a graph produced with the package of a market evolving over many periods:

 ![alt tag](https://raw.githubusercontent.com/VHRanger/matchingmarkets/master/matching%20graph%20example.gif)